JahuUK/sswt/README.md

 ## Why This App Was Created
 This application was developed to:
-1. **Simplify Health Tracking**: Many existing tools are either overly complex or not tailored to individual needs.
-This app provides a focused, streamlined approach.
+1. **Simplify Health Tracking**: I just wanted a place to track my weight and calorie in take.
+I didn't care about barcode scanning, curated lists or whatever.
+I am under the impression a tool like this likely already exists, but wanted to do something I was personally invested in as it'd mean me I'd more than likely stick to my new positive health routine.
 2. **Promote Health Awareness**: Tracking trends over time can motivate users to make informed decisions about their health.
-3. **Learn and Experiment**: The project also serves as a hands-on exploration of modern web development techniques, including dynamic charts and responsive design.
+3. **Learn and Experiment**: It cannot be stated enough though, this project is primarily an exploration of software and web development practices.
+This is all new to me so I wanted to have a small project that I could work on to busy myself in my spare time.

 ## How to Run the Application
 1. Clone the repository: